 The purpose of this chapter is to provide a policy framework to address natural hazards throughout the District.
 The District is recognised as being subject to multiple hazards and as such, a key issue is ensuring that when development is proposed on land potentially subject to natural hazards, the risk is managed or mitigated to tolerable levels and significant risks avoided.
+In instances where the risk is intolerable[‡], natural hazards will be required to be avoided.
 Council has a responsibility to address the developed parts of the District that are subject to natural hazard risk through a combination of mitigation measures and education, to lessen the impacts of natural hazards.